 And that the thing, just the laughter, the intent and desperation of trying to communicate eradicates any tension between you and a local.
 Body language, hand gestures, miming is a fun way to bypass language problems.

 There are some universal motions that are known the world over.
 Hand gestures are easily recognizable like gesturing for a bill in a restaurant, if you have an upset stomach, wanting a drink, etc. However, you should make sure which gestures are acceptable.
 This post 10 gestures misunderstood Is very useful.

-While learning a few basic words and google translate are great to help you out, there’s only so far it can take you.
-If you’re traveling long term, you might get chatting with locals but with just a few basic words, that conversation is going to dry up quick.
+While learning a few basic words and google translate are great to help you out to start with, there’s only so far it can take you.

 So what are your options?